HMS Sans Pareil (1794): French service

 The fleets eventually clashed in force at the Glorious First of June, where Sans Pareil formed part of the French rear.
-During the battle HMS Royal George, flagship of Vice-Admiral Alexander Hood, broke the French line ahead of Sans Pareil, bringing down her fore and mizzen masts with a broadside.
+During the battle HMS Royal George, flagship of Vice-Admiral Alexander Hood, broke the French line ahead of Sans Pareil, and brought down her fore and mizzen masts with a broadside.
 HMS Glory then passed across her stern, shooting away her main mast.
 Disabled and unmanageable, Sans Pareil drifted out of the line until HMS Majestic captured her.
 Aboard her were found Troubridge and 50 men and officers of the Castor.
 They were released and helped to bring the damaged Sans Pareil into Spithead.
 Sans Pareil had possibly lost as many as 260 of her crew killed, with another 120 wounded.